 Activities: Check out the Octagon House, a home built in the 1850s that now serves as a museum showcasing what life was like in the early days on the St. Croix.
 Hike through Willow River State Park and admire the beautiful waterfalls.
 If you’d prefer to spend your time indoors, stop by Phipps Center for the Arts to see a show or check out their galleries to see the art they have on display.

-Food: You can’t go wrong grabbing a bagel at Hudson Bagel & Coffee Co., which also serves sandwiches, salads, and dessert.
-Barker’s Bar & Grill is a great bet, with plenty of options for burgers, sandwiches, and wings.
+Food: Barker’s Bar & Grill is a great bet, with plenty of options for burgers, sandwiches, and wings.
+Also, San Pedro Cafe for Caribbean.
 For more upscale eats, try Pier Five Hundred, which also offers beautiful views of the St. Croix River.

 Rochester is Minnesota’s third-largest city and sits about 90 minutes south of the Twin Cities.
 While world-renowned Mayo Clinic is a main draw, Rochester has plenty to do that will give you a taste of its unique character.